Chip & Nick - Auto Chipping Paint: Chipping to the people!

 The paint won’t come off!

 Did you varnish your model?
 Please remember that Chip & Nick smart chipping paint works only on properly varnished smooth surfaces.
 The finish can be gloss, satin or matt but the varnish layer must be even - well levelled.
-Use Chipping Aid if there are problems removing the paint from varnished surfaces.
 Paint must be well shaken before painting, make sure you've shaken your bottle well for at least 1 minute!

 I do a lot of shading on my models and the surface is coarse due to repeated airbrushing, what to do to be able to use Chip & Nick?